helidon-io/helidon/messaging/README.md

 For each binding, the runtime constructs the effective `Config` in this order:

-1. Start with defaults under `helidon.messaging.connector.<connector-type>`.
+1. Start with defaults under `messaging.connector.<connector-type>`.
 2. Overlay the selected `incoming` or `outgoing` channel configuration.
 3. Remove the portable `failure` subtree.
 4. Add `channel-name`, `connector`, and `direction` (`INCOMING` or `OUTGOING`).